huangli712/iQIST/README.md

 Enjoy it!

-If you want to know more about the compiling system implemented in the iQIST, please read the reference manual carefully.
+If you want to know more about the compiling system implemented in the iQIST software package, please read the reference manual carefully.

 ## Documentation